Ahmed-AG/aviata-chatbot/chapter3.md

 - A backend  built using Python and FastAPI
 - A frontend using NGINX to host a HTML and JavaScript UI.

-## Prerequisites

-- Kubernetes cluster set up (e.g., using EKS on AWS)
-- `kubectl` configured to access your cluster
-- AWS CLI configured with appropriate IAM credentials

 ## TASK 1: Setting up Minikube
 ### Installing Minikube
 From inside your LAB VM execute the following: